 Nine UK electricity generating companies have been receiving support based on the provisions of the Climate Change Act of 2008.
 Specifically, the Joint Environmental Programme (an initiative funded by nine of the leading energy producers in the UK) supports a programme of research focusing on the environmental impacts of these nine leading producers, including Drax Power.
 The operating subsidiary of the Drax Group plc, Drax Power Limited has 6 boilers with a maximum capacity of 3,945 MW, 3 of which are powered by biomass pellets.

 The railway transportation system of the Alpine country Austria plays an important role in the European transit of passengers and freights.
 Moreover, the Austrian railway network is essential for the accessibility of lateral alpine valleys and is thus of crucial importance for their economic and societal welfare.
 If traffic networks are (temporarily) disrupted, alternative options for transportation are rarely available.
-Due to the Alpine topography and the limited space available, railway lines often follow floodplains and are located along steep and unsteady slopes.

 Settlements, infrastructure, land use and road connections in the Grimsel area in southern Switzerland are heavily exposed to risks from hydrological and gravitational natural hazard processes, such as rock fall, mudflows, landslides, avalanches, and floods favoured by sedimentation of debris.
 Permafrost thawing, glacier retreat, and more frequent heavy rainfall events due to climate change are expected to further decrease slope stability and increase likelihood of mass movements.

-In 2011, as all other large infrastructure providers in UK, Heathrow Airport Limited (HAL) was asked by the UK government to submit a climate change adaptation report (also called adaptation strategy).
+<p style="text-align: justify;">In 2011, as all other large infrastructure providers in UK, Heathrow Airport Limited (HAL) was asked by the UK government to submit a climate change adaptation report (also called adaptation strategy).
 The report included a climate adaptation risk analysis matrix, which has been regularly monitored since then.
 Besides rain (and consequent flooding) and temperature, fog and changing wind directions were identified as the weather conditions deserving more attention today and also in the future.

 Šibenik-Knin County in Croatia has 960 km of coast and 285 islands and rocks.
 Its coastal zone consists of seven municipalities and three cities including Šibenik, the administrative centre.
 The Coastal Plan for the Šibenik-Knin County focuses on the impacts of climate change in the coastal zone and adaptation to projected changes.
 The Coastal Plan (at December 2014) is being prepared by the PAP/RAC (Priority Actions Programme/ Regional Activity Centre) in Split and the Plan Bleu: both are components of the UNEP Mediterranean Action Programme.